pbkwee/s2i/README.md

 s2i-restore.sh is a template script to restore that backup over top of an existing server (either the same one from which the backup was taken, or a different server).
 It would need to be edited to exclude/include files that may be specific to your setup (e.g. typically networking files).

+Should you need a location to store the backup you can setup an account at https://bakop.com/ which will provide a scp/sftp based storage location for the backup.
+Which can be used later if you need to restore that image.

 # s2i-create.sh

 ```bash